 Homemade Milk Rolls

-My mother-in-law made her fabulous clam chowder.
+We always have a big vat of clam chowder made by my mother-in-law.
+If anyone tries to suggest NOT having clam chowder on Christmas eve, well you better just stop it because clam chowder is love.
 It is easy, and so delicious.
 Nothing like any of the canned variety you are used to, and way better than every restaurant version I’ve ever tasted, even out here in the Pacific Northwest.

 I’ve been working on these rolls for quite a while now, and I think I FINALLY got them dialed in.
 They are fluffy, soft, and full of amazing fresh-baked-bread flavor.
 I think I’m finally done tweaking.